 According to a Harvard Health paper, excessive exposure to blue light can suppress the secretion of melatonin, a hormone important for getting proper sleep at night.
 It’s really not something you should be worried about, though!

 Companies often make sweeping claims about how dark improves visibility, reduces eye strain, and makes it easier to use a device in low light.
 But that’s not always the case.

 While many people feel more comfortable using dark mode in dimly lit conditions, it’s not always advisable to do so.

-Human beings are naturally adept at seeing things more clearly in the day time and not so much at night.
+Human beings are naturally adept at seeing things more clearly in the day and not so much at night.
 We have evolved to see dark on light, whether it be objects in our natural surroundings during daylight or written text on paper.
 So in the most primal of ways and for reasons of better contrast, it’s better for us to see dark on light rather than the other way around.

 An important moot point that goes against the use of dark mode for better visibility is that the light on dark theme — especially for text — is not necessarily good for everyone.